 In general, the UO will include all grades from ninth grade forward.
 However, eighth-grade coursework in math or foreign language completed at the high school (secondary) level will also be included if reported on the high school transcript.

 Weight is added to grades based on certain types of rigor recognized in a particular course.
+Weight is only added for courses in which a grade of a "C-" or better is received.

 Courses completed in Advanced Placement (AP), International Baccalaureate (IB), Cambridge (AICE), or Dual Enrollment (College in High School) receive one (1) weight point (As are worth 5 instead of 4, Bs 4 instead of 3, etc.).